SouthGreenPlatform/trainings/_pages/linux/linuxPractice.md

 {% highlight bash %}wget gff_url{% endhighlight %}

 * After checking the content of your current directory, what have you done with the `$wget`command?
+* Decompress the gff with the command `gzip -d file.gz`
-* Displays the firsts and lasts lines of the gff file
+* Display the firsts and lasts lines of the gff file
-* Prints the number of lines with the word genes in the gff file
+* Print the number of lines with the word genes in the gff file
-* Counts the number of genes
+* Count the number of genes
-* Searchs for the nbs-lrr genes
+* Search for the nbs-lrr genes
-* Removes the lines with putative word
+* Print lines without the word "putative"

 -----------------------